 Even if your doctor has formally recommended a surgery, getting authorization from L&I can be challenging for injured workers in…

-2023-2024 Maximum and Minimum Time Loss Rate in Washington State are now available.
+2023-2024 COLA Maximum and Minimum Time Loss Rate in Washington State are now available.

 The legal maximum benefit amount is equal to 120% of the average annual wage whereas the legal minimum benefit amount is equal to 15% of the average annual wage in Washington State.

-For 2021, Washington State’s statutory Cost of Living Adjustment (COLA) formula provides a 10.1% increase in workers’ compensation benefits for those injured workers entitled to time loss, pension and loss of earning power (LEP) benefits in industrial injury and occupational disease claims which are greater than one year old.
-This 10.1% increase in benefit payments will be effective on July 1, 2021.
-This record high increase is atypical and was caused by the mass displacement of lower-paid workers from the labor market during the COVID pandemic.
+For 2022, Washington State’s statutory Cost of Living Adjustment (COLA) formula provides a 7.5% increase in workers’ compensation benefits for those injured workers entitled to time loss, pension and loss of earning power (LEP) benefits in industrial injury and occupational disease claims which are greater than one year old.
+This 7.5% increase in benefit payments will be effective on July 1, 2022.

 This represents 120% of the average monthly wage in Washington during 2020.
 For dates of injury on or after July 1, 1971, an injured worker’s time-loss compensation rate is based on the worker’s gross wage, family status (married or single) and number of dependent children on the date of injury.

 The formula for determining precise eligibility is found at RCW 51.32.060.